Skip to main content

 BLE pairing won't start Ensure you're using Chrome or Edge (Web Bluetooth is not supported in Firefox or Safari).
 The device must be on the Settings screen with Pilot Dashboard tapped.

-Firmware update fails Ensure stable WiFi and battery above 50%.
-Tap Update Firmware again to retry.
+Firmware update fails Ensure stable WiFi and battery above 30%.
 Do not power off during an update.

 Receiver (Display Unit)